StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 ---

 ### 4 - Root span / parent span
-Now let's create the root span, For the root span we are creating a custom RDS Database entry (This database does not have to exist you control the span values).
+Now let's create the root span, For the root span we are creating a custom RDS Database entry (This database doesn't have to exist you control the span values).

 Example Database
 - Database Name: Hello World